コンテンツにスキップ

 music

-Get intoxicated with heat and coolness!
+Get intoxicated with hot and cool!
 DOLPHY's second venue opens in Bashamichi, Yokohama!

 熱く、クールに酔いしれる! 横浜・馬車道にDOLPHY2ndオープン!